 When you call The Pest Investigators on 1300 839 916 for your local spider control, you get what's important.
-For good Spider Control, it's getting the treatment into, up, around and through everywhere required to not only kill adult spiders: but the spiderlings, any active egg sacks, and treatment of webbing.
-You should be ok to clean any walls etc at least two weeks after the Spider treatment has taken place, by then the spiders will have ingested the product as they clean their webs.
+For quality Spider Control, it's getting the treatment - into, up, around and through cracks and crevices to not only kill adult spiders, but the spiderlings, any active egg sacks, and treatment of webbing.
+It is best to clean external walls etc approximately two weeks after the Spider treatment has taken place, by then the spiders will have ingested the product as they clean their webs.

 Currently, there is no specialist product on the market that can create a residual treated zone for a hunting spider control.
 Any hunting spider treatment, must be thorough, as well as fairly specific in its approach - due to the necessary requirement of direct application which should almost always be coupled with good maintenance practices, such as removing excessive leaf litter or general debris.
 In a few cases, it has even been beneficial to open up an area of the building (if possible) to allow light to pass through.
 Many hunting spiders can't stand light and are night crawlers.

 The Sydney funnel - web Atrax robustus is considered Australia's most deadly spider, possibly the world.
 Here in Queensland you may encounter the northern funnel web Hadronyche formidabilis however sightings are rare unless a bite has occurred - even then, a death from the Sydney Funnel has not been recorded since the antivenom was made available in 1981.

 During the night, particularly if you live on acreage or a large block, go ahead and shine your torch (you'll need a fairly powerful one) and see if you can see any tiny green lights across the ground.
 There's a fair chance they are a wolf spider, waiting for it's next prey to come it's way.
 Two of the more common Australian species are Lycosa godeffroyi and L. leuckartii.